drakkar-lig/walt-node-boot/README.md

 * raspberry pi B/B+
 * raspberry pi 2 model B
 * raspberry pi 3 model B
+* x86-64 pc nodes 	 (booting the USB image generated here)

-(The SD card built here is compatible with all listed models)
+(The SD card built for raspberry pi is compatible with all listed models)

 Typing `make` in this repository allows to build docker images.
 These images are kinds of "containers" for the material needed to